Runz1337/markdown-/README.md

 I am afraid to die.
 But horrified to live.
 This thing doesn't let me sleep.
 I had to laugh in front of her while talking cuz I just can't tolerate her words.
 I lose my mind when I find her saying anything to supress the topic and avoid fixing things.
 That's damn devastating for me and dumb with all of her lies.
 I can clearly see how irritated she is and how much she hate me now and try to avoid me anyhow.
-Afterall I achieved this.That never frndly at all in any way.
+Afterall I achieved this.That's never frndly at all in any way.
 I achieved nothing.
 Everything went to waste.
 I'm drained.